 - Alternative Education Specialists

 Let’s now explore how we can help with teachers’ time and how the solution can help.
 An example of this would be where a school gives an assessment at the beginning of the year and once the results come back, teachers spend a certain amount of time on putting data together grouping students in ability levels for skills.
 Following this process, these groups are re-looked at many times which naturally takes time.
 So if you found a solution that could streamline this process, you could see the amount of time spent and show a funding impact from that perspective, which will help your buy-in.

 As a teacher however, you need to keep in mind that you are at the front-line of education.
 You know what your students need best and stakeholders know this.
 When you clearly articulate what those student needs are and put them forward to stakeholders taking all larger goals into account, you’ll find you have more influence than you think.
 So when it comes to trying to get the best tools for your classroom, remember that you’re the biggest advocate – for you and your students.

-Take a look at our personalized learning solution, Exact Path, which is perfect for individualized learning and giving students’ control over their own educational journeys.
+Take a look at our personalized learning solution, Academy, which is perfect for individualized learning and giving students’ control over their own educational journeys.